Valuations of Semirings: Examples

 \begin{rmk} In the theory of commutative rings, to be multiplicatively cancellative and to have no (multiplicative) zero divisors are equivalent conditions.
 This is in contrast to the theory of semirings, where the first condition implies the second condition but not conversely in general.
-However, even when $M$ is only a semiring without (multiplicative) zero divisors, one can derive the statement as in Proposition \ref{valuefraction} in the following sense: Let $M$ be a semiring without (multiplicative) zero divisors and $Val(M)$ be the set of valuations on $M$ (with respect to Definition \ref{semiringmorphism} or \ref{semihypval}).
-Then, there exists a set bijection between $Val(M)$ and $Val(S^{-1}M)$.
+However, even when $M$ is only a semiring without (multiplicative) zero divisors, one can derive the statement as in Proposition \ref{valuefraction} in the following sense: Let $M$ be a semiring without (multiplicative) zero divisors and $Val(M)$ be the set of strict (resp. hyperfield) valuations on $M$.
+Then, there exists a set bijection between $Val(M)$ and the set of strict (resp. hyperfield) valuations on $Val(S^{-1}M)$.
 Indeed, for $\nu \in Val(M)$, one can define a valuation $\tilde{\nu} \in Val(S^{-1}M)$ such that $\tilde{\nu}(\frac{a}{b})=\nu(a)\nu(b)^{-1}$.
 Conversely, for $\nu \in Val(S^{-1}M)$, we define $\hat{\nu}=\nu\circ i \in Val(M)$, where $i:M\longrightarrow S^{-1}M$.
 One can easily check that these two are well defined and inverses to each other. \end{rmk}